 Identifying potential drug candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to identify and consummate transactions with third-party partners to further develop, obtain marketing approval for and/or commercialize our drug candidates.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical and clinical development.
 In addition, we may not be able to identify and consummate transactions with third-party partners to further develop, obtain marketing approval for and/or commercialize our drug candidates, and our drug candidates, if approved, may not achieve commercial success.
 Furthermore, we incur and expect to continue to incur significant costs associated with operating as a public company, including legal, accounting, investor relations and other expenses.
+We also expect to add additional personnel to support our operational plans and strategic direction.

-As of December 31, 2020, we had cash, cash equivalents and marketable securities of \$54.1 million.
+As of December 31, 2021, we had cash, cash equivalents and marketable securities of \$225.7 million.
 We believe that our existing cash, cash equivalents and marketable securities as of the date of this Annual Report will enable us to fund our operating expenses and capital expenditure requirements for a period greater than 12 months from the date of this report based on our current operating assumptions.
 These assumptions may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional products or drug candidates, and changes in regulation.
 Our future capital requirements will depend on many factors, including:

-- the number and development requirements of the drug candidates that we may pursue; - the scope, progress, results and costs of preclinical development, laboratory testing and conducting preclinical and clinical trials for our drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - the extent to which we in-license or acquire additional drug candidates and technologies; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the impact on the timing of our preclinical studies, on the recruitment, enrollment, conduct and timing of our clinical trials, and on our business, due to the COVID-19 pandemic; - our ability to identify and consummate transactions with third-party partners to further develop, obtain marketing approval for and/or commercialize our drug candidates, and earn revenue from such arrangements; and - the revenue earned from our commercial products as a result of licenses to, or partnerships with, third parties.
+- the number and development requirements of the drug candidates that we may pursue; - the scope, progress, results and costs of preclinical development, laboratory testing and conducting preclinical and clinical trials for our drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - the extent to which we in-license or acquire additional drug candidates and technologies; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the impact on the timing of our preclinical studies, on the recruitment, enrollment, conduct and timing of our clinical trials, and on our business, due to the COVID-19 pandemic; - our ability to identify and consummate transactions with third-party partners to further develop, obtain marketing approval for and/or commercialize our drug candidates; and - our ability to earn revenue from licenses to, or partnerships or other arrangements with, third parties.

-We will require additional capital to complete the clinical development of ATI-450 and ATI-1777, to develop our preclinical compounds and to support our discovery efforts.
+We will require additional capital to complete the clinical development of zunsemetinib, ATI-1777 and ATI-2138, to develop our preclinical compounds and to support our discovery efforts.
 Additional funds may not be available on a timely basis, on commercially acceptable terms, or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy.
 Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
-If we are unable to raise sufficient additional capital, we could be forced to curtail our planned operations.
+If we are unable to raise sufficient additional capital or generate revenue from transactions with potential third-party partners for the development and/or commercialization of our drug candidates, we could be forced to curtail our planned operations.